partizanos/VizTargetDiseases/README.md

 Having installed the software mentioned above run the following commands in the terminal or the command prompt:
 </br>
-<p <!--style="background-color=#ff6666"-->> Notice: In Windows environment it is required to set the programs mentioned as enviroment variables.
 </p>
 1. git clone https://github.com/partizanos/VizTargetDiseases.git
 2. cd VizTargetDiseases
 3. npm install
 4. gulp build-browser
+5. (optional) to run the examples run a local webserver e.g. python -m http.serve in the project folder and go to the examples url: localhost:8000/example

+<p <!--style="background-color=#ff6666"-->> Notice: In Windows environment it is required to set the programs mentioned as enviroment variables.